apache/spark/docs/howto/operator/gcp/cloud_memorystore.rst

 It is necessary to configure permissions for the bucket to import and export data.
 Too find the service account for your instance, run the :class:`~airflow.providers.google.cloud.operators.cloud_memorystore.CloudMemorystoreCreateInstanceOperator` or
-:class:`~airflow.providers.google.cloud.operators.cloud_memorystore.CloudMemorystoreGetInstancesOperator` and
+:class:`~airflow.providers.google.cloud.operators.cloud_memorystore.CloudMemorystoreGetInstanceOperator` and
 make a use of the service account listed under ``persistenceIamIdentity``.

-You can use :class:`airflow.contrib.operators.gcs.GoogleCloudStorageBucketCreateAclEntryOperator` operator to set permissions.
+You can use :class:`~airflow.providers.google.cloud.operators.gcs.GCSBucketCreateAclEntryOperator` operator to set permissions.

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_cloud_memorystore.py